The best local moving companies in New Mexico

 - You’ll pay about 7% less in rent in Mississippi compared to New Mexico, leaving you with more money in your pocket each month.

-- Here’s some good news for your wallet—home prices in Mississippi are about 40% lower than in New Mexico.
-That means you can look forward to more affordable monthly mortgage payments.
+- Home prices in Mississippi are around 40% lower than in New Mexico.
+That means you’ll enjoy more manageable monthly mortgage payments.

 - Sales tax in Mississippi is 8% lower than in New Mexico.
 If you tend to spend more or have a big family, this lower rate in Mississippi could make a noticeable difference in your monthly expenses.

 - Income taxes in Mississippi are 20% lower than in New Mexico.
-That means you’ll keep more of each paycheck, leaving you with extra cash to save, invest, or spend however you want.
+You’ll take home more from every paycheck, giving you more money to save, invest, or spend as you please.

 How life is different in Mississippi vs. New Mexico